 Implementation of this IP is complete when each inspection requirement has been addressed.
 The individual samples to be inspected, and the breadth of the review will be determined by the inspector based on the degree of compliance with the requirements observed, the risk-significance of the activity, and the extent of the activity or records available.

-88020-0 REFERENCES
+88020-05 REFERENCES

 IMC 2606, “Assessment of the Change in Risk Resulting From a Violation at a Fuel Cycle Facility,”

+NRC-OSHA Memorandum of Understanding (ML11354A432)

 END

 Attachment 1 - Revision History for IP 88020